Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: Sensitivity Analysis

 \subsection{Seperate to two redshift regions}

-In this subsection, we explore whether the constrained $\mathrm{H}_0$ shows different sensitivities to $H(z)$ across various redshift regions using three methods: EMCEE, GP, and MAF.
-We sort the 33 CC $H(z)$ datasets by redshift $z$ and divide them into two groups, with each group containing an equal number of $H(z)$ data points.
-Group 1 consists of 17 $H(z)$ data points from the low-redshift region, while Group 2 contains 16 $H(z)$ data points from the high-redshift region.
-For instance, to evaluate the sensitivity of constrained $\mathrm{H}_0$ to $H(z)$ in the low redshift region, we apply MRSA to this group: \begin{itemize} \item Step 1: We randomly selected 13 H(z) data points from the 17 data points in Group 1, with a selection rate of approximately $76 \%$.
-In addition, all 16 H(z) data points from Group 2, representing the high-redshift region, are included.
+In this subsection, we explore whether the posterior central value of $H_0$ shows different sensitivities to $H(z)$ across various redshift regions using three methods: EMCEE, GP, and MAF.
+We sort the 33 CC $H(z)$ datasets by redshift $z$ and divide them into two groups with as equal a number of data points as possible, using $z_{\rm split}=0.48$ as the boundary.
+Group 1 consists of 17 $H(z)$ data points from the low-redshift region ($z < 0.48$), while Group 2 contains 16 $H(z)$ data points from the high-redshift region ($z \geq 0.48$).
+For instance, to evaluate the sensitivity of posterior central value of $H_0$ to $H(z)$ in the low redshift region, we apply MCDJ to this group: \begin{itemize} \item Step 1: We randomly selected 13 $H(z)$ data points from the 17 data points in Group 1, with a selection rate of approximately $76 \%$.
+In addition, all 16 $H(z)$ data points from Group 2, representing the high-redshift region, are included.
 This results in a combined dataset of 29 $H(z)$ points: 13 from Group 1 and 16 from Group 2.
-To isolate the effect of the low-redshift data on $\mathrm{H}_0$ sensitivity, we retain all high-redshift points to prevent them from influencing the results. \item Step 2: Repeat Step 1 one thousand times to create 1000 different datasets, labeled as dataset$2_{L-i}$.
-In this label, "dataset$2$" indicates that the CC data has been divided into two groups. "$L$" refers to the selected H(z) data from the low-redshift region, while all high-redshift data is kept intact.
-The variable "$i$" represents the dataset number, ranging from 0 to 999. \item Step 3: Use EMCEE, GP, and MAF to constrain $\mathrm{H}_0$ for the 1000 generated dataset$2_{L-i}$.
-The results are shown in Fig. \ref{fig:Separate2_H0_Histogram}. \end{itemize} The dataset$2_{H-i}$ is created in a similar way, by randomly selecting 13 $H(z)$ data points from the 16 data points in Group 2, and including all H(z) data points from Group 1.
-The results are shown in Fig. \ref{fig:Separate2_H0_Histogram}.
+To isolate the effect of the low-redshift data on $H_0$ sensitivity, we retain all high-redshift points to prevent them from influencing the results. \item Step 2: Repeat Step 1 one thousand times to create 1000 different datasets, labeled as dataset$2_{L-i}$.
+In this label, "dataset$2$" indicates that the CC data has been divided into two groups. "$L$" refers to the selected $H(z)$ data from the low-redshift region, while all high-redshift data is kept intact.
+The variable "$i$" represents the dataset number, ranging from 0 to 999. \item Step 3: Use EMCEE, GP, and MAF to constrain $H_0$ for the 1000 generated dataset$2_{L-i}$.
+The results are shown in Fig.~\ref{fig:Separate2_H0_Histogram}. \end{itemize} The dataset$2_{H-i}$ is created in a similar way, by randomly selecting 12 $H(z)$ data points from the 16 data points in Group 2, and including all $H(z)$ data points from Group 1.
+The results are shown in Fig.~\ref{fig:Separate2_H0_Histogram}.